-Key Features of the 19th century British Empire, page two
+Key Features of the 19th century British Empire, part two

 The British Empire that Victoria inherited had no coherence or philosophy undermining it.
 The territories of the empire had little in common apart from that they were administered by the British.
 There was no central organisation keeping an eye on what was happening: indeed the Colonial Office did not become a separate office of state until the 1850s and even then it had about one member of staff for each of its territories.
 Ronald Hyam in his book Britain’s Imperial Century described the empire as ‘a rag bag of territorial bits and pieces’ and representing ‘at best only a dominion of opinion and a grand anomaly, and at worst a temptation to illusions of grandeur and a gross abuse’.
 For Hyam the empire was ‘a set of aspirations and activities only loosely held together, chiefly by the defining limits and overshadowing realities of ‘he American republic and the Indian Empire.’
 Adam Smith wrote how the empire was not an empire at all ‘but the project of an empire’.
 The empire was different things for different people and its territories were acquired for different reasons.